Lydia-King/ASCAT_Pipeline/README.md

 **Note:** All my samples come from female breast cancer patients ("XX").
 As a result I do not need to load up the birdseed.report.txt file obtained from PennCNV-Affy pipeline to extract the computed gender column to create the sex vector.
 If your samples are from both sexes the R script provided will need to be altered.

-An example of how the script is run interactively is: `bash ASCAT_Submission.sh ASCAT_Script.R `
+An example of how the script is run interactively is: `bash ASCAT_Submission.sh ASCAT_Script.R -f ../data/outfile.txt -g ../ref/GC_AffySNP6_102015.txt`

-A file called ASCAT_Run_Arguments.txt is produced containing a record of inputted arguments.

 **Note:** Consistent genome build should be used throughout whole PennCNV-Affy and ASCAT pipelines.